-6. Power to access and inspect airport, aircraft and operator's premises.
+8. Power to access and inspect airport, aircraft and operator's premises

-The authority shall have free and unobstructed access at all times to an airport, an aircraft operating from or within Uganda, aircraft registered in Uganda while operating in other States, wherever they may be, and the premises of an operator within Uganda, for the purpose of inspecting security operations or to carry out security inspections, surveys, security audits and testing functions and investigation of incidents and non-conformances.
+The authority shall have free and unobstructed access at all times to an airport, an aircraft operating from or within Uganda, an aircraft registered in Uganda while operating in other States, wherever they may be, and the premises of an operator within Uganda, for the purpose of inspecting security operations or to carry out security inspections, vulnerability assessments, security audits, testing functions and investigation of incidents and non- conformances.

-7. Power of authority to issue orders, circulars and directives.
+9. Power of authority to issue orders, circulars, directives, rules and instructions

-The authority may make and issue orders, circulars and directives prescribing any aviation security matter.
+The authority may make and issue other relevant orders, circulars, directives, rules and instructions or any other specific operating requirements that contain details to ensure the consistent application of aviation security measures.

-8. Authorised persons.
+10. Authorised persons

-(1) The authority shall designate in writing qualified persons, by name or by title for the purpose of implementing and enforcing these Regulations.

-(2) The designation under sub regulation (1) shall specify the functions and limits of operation.
+- (1) The authority shall designate in writing qualified persons, by name or by title for the purpose of implementing and enforcing these Regulations. - (2) The designation under subregulation (1) shall specify the functions and limits of the operation.